 Connecting a DSLR camera for astrophotography

-I must say, this was a straight-forward process, as the camera threads directly into the focus tube.
+I must say, attaching a camera to this telescope was a straight-forward process.
+The camera threads directly into the focus tube.
 The connection between the optical tube and the included 48mm-42mm camera adapter is locked-in for the long haul.
-Simply unscrew the color matched blue cap at the end of the focuser, and screw the DSLR with the adapter into place.
+Simply unscrew the color-matched blue cap at the end of the focuser, and screw the DSLR with the adapter into place.

 Connect a DSLR camera to the Meade 70mm Astrograph via the threaded focus tube and the Meade 48mm-42mm adapter for your t-ring.